Our Mission

 The 222 Foundation is a 501(c)3 public charity that exists to help future Christian ministry leaders.

-No. 222 Foundation is a non-denominational, Christ-centered nonprofit organization that works in collaboration with many different denominations.
+No. 222 Foundation is a non-denominational, Christ-centered nonprofit organization that works in collaboration with many different denominations that align theologically.

 222 Foundation does subscribe to the National Association of Evangelicals Statement of Faith and expects our student partners and seminaries to be in alignment with that Statement.